Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Formal Problem Statement and Assumptions

 \textbf{Adjoint-based Methods.} Adjoint-based techniques form the backbone of gradient computations in stochastic PDE control.
 For each realization $\xi$, one solves the forward PDE

-followed by the adjoint equation associated with the objective functional.
-In the stochastic setting, the gradient of an expected value or a risk measure is obtained by aggregating adjoint contributions across samples; see, e.g., \cite{Borzi2009,GarreisSuro2021,kouri2013trust,kouri2014inexact, kouri2016risk,Milz2023,rosseel2012optimal}.
-These adjoint constructions enable efficient computation of $\nabla_v J$ and $\nabla_z J$ within SAA, SA, and risk-averse optimization frameworks.
+followed by the corresponding adjoint equation.
+In the stochastic setting, gradients of expected objectives or risk measures are obtained by aggregating adjoint contributions across samples; see, e.g., \cite{Borzi2009,GarreisSuro2021,kouri2013trust,kouri2014inexact, kouri2016risk,Milz2023,rosseel2012optimal}.
+This framework enables efficient computation of $\nabla_v J$ and $\nabla_z J$ in SAA, SA, and risk-averse formulations.

-For elliptic and parabolic PDEs, adjoint equations are well posed, and the control-to-state map is sufficiently smooth to ensure classical differentiability.
-For time-dependent parabolic systems, adjoints appear as backward-in-time evolution equations and have been used in combination with multilevel Monte Carlo, quasi-Monte Carlo, and sparse-grid stochastic collocation methods \cite{Cao2022,Guth2024}.